szwieback/szwieback.github.io/_pages/publications.md

 ### In press or open review

-Sub-seasonal thaw slump mass wasting is not consistently energy limited at the landscape scale **S. Zwieback**, S. Kokelj, F. Gunther, J. Boike, G. Grosse, I. Hajnsek.
+Sub-seasonal thaw slump mass wasting is not consistently energy limited at the landscape scale
+**S. Zwieback**, S. Kokelj, F. Gunther, J. Boike, G. Grosse, I. Hajnsek.
 In revision at Cryosphere.

 Verification of the Virtual Bandwidth SAR Scheme for Centimetric Resolution Subsurface Imaging From Space
-A. Edwards-Smith, K. Morrison, **S. Zwieback**, I. Hajnsek In press at IEEE Trans.
+A. Edwards-Smith, K. Morrison, **S. Zwieback**, I. Hajnsek
+In press at IEEE Trans.
 Geosci.
 Remote Sens.

-Sorted patterned ground in karst caves: a case study of Ledenica pod Hrušico Cave, Slovenia.
+Sorted patterned ground in karst caves: a case study of Ledenica pod Hrušico Cave, Slovenia
 J. Obu, J. Kosutnik, P. Overduin, J. Boike, M. Blatnik, **S. Zwieback**, P. Gostincar, A. Mihevc.
 In press at Permafr.
 Periglac.
 Process.

 ### 2018

 On the potential of Polarimetric SAR Interferometry to characterize the biomass, moisture and structure of agricultural crops at L-, C- and X-Bands
 M. Pichierri, I. Hajnsek, **S. Zwieback**, B. Rabus Remote Sens.
 Environ., 204, 596-616, 2018.